-I raise an issue very relevant to the Order of Business and in regard to which I call for the Minister for Health, Deputy Harris, to appear before the House.
+I raise an issue very relevant to the Order of Business and on which I call for the Minister for Health, Deputy Harris, to appear before the House.

 Let us be under no illusions.
 Those who wish to deceive doctors and shame vulnerable women are not justified in what they are doing.
-We have had national conversations about this and have had referenda on the subject.
+We have had national conversations about this issue and had referenda on the subject.
 The public has given its answer as to whether abortion services should be available to women.
 We have had enough stories of shame and stigma and those who wish to return to that by protesting, offering GP services or posting confidential doctor and patient information online should reconsider their actions.
-Given that legislation has now been passed, I ask the Leader to ask the Minister, Deputy Harris, to come to this House to discuss how we can best protect women in vulnerable situations.
+Given that legislation has now been passed, I ask the Leader to ask the Minister for Health, Deputy Harris, to come to the House to discuss how we can best protect women in vulnerable situations.

-I acknowledge the efforts of the Leader to get the Minister for Health, Deputy Harris, to come to the House on the question of Alzheimer's disease and dementia.
-I appreciate the work he and his office have done on this issue but unfortunately, at this stage the Minister still has not indicated when he will attend the House.
-I have been patient on the issue but I feel I have no alternative to moving an amendment to the Order of Business tomorrow to call for the Minister for Health to attend to discuss the HSE plan for 2019 and the issue of not providing additional supports and services to families with members suffering from dementia and Alzheimer's.
-I do this reluctantly and I hope the Leader will be able to contact me in the morning to indicate when the Minister will attend.
+I acknowledge the efforts of the Leader to get the Minister for Health, Deputy Harris, to come to the House to deal with the question of Alzheimer's disease and dementia.
+I appreciate the work he and his office have done on the issue, but, unfortunately, at this stage the Minister still has not indicated when he will attend the House.
+I have been patient on the issue, but I feel I have no alternative but to propose an amendment to the Order of Business tomorrow to call for the Minister for Health to attend to discuss the HSE plan for 2019 and the issue of not providing additional supports and services for families with members suffering from dementia and Alzheimer's disease.
+I will do this reluctantly and hope the Leader will be able to contact me in the morning to indicate when the Minister will attend.
 If he does so, I will give a commitment not to try to amend the Order of Business.

-I support my colleagues who have spoken on the costs of the national children's hospital.
+I support my colleagues who have spoken about the cost of the national children's hospital.
 It has been a talking point all weekend.
 A lot has been left untold and we are getting leaks of information here and there.
 There is no accountability.

 All of the information is available.
 The Senator needs to stop giving out false information.

 Nobody wants to take responsibility.
-There are capital projects in my own area, such as the Holy Angels school for children with disabilities, which has been waiting for 40 years for funding to move its children out of prefabs.
-Will it get the funding this year or will it be one of the projects that will be left again for another 20 years without being done?
+There are capital projects in my area such as the Holy Angels school for children with disabilities which has been waiting for 40 years for funding to move its children out of prefabs.
+Will it get funding this year or will it be one of the projects that will be left again for another 20 years without being undertaken?

 The Senator is scaremongering.

-For three years there has been no overnight respite in Carlow.
+For three years there has been no overnight respite care service in Carlow.
 While we are told that the preparations for it are nearly finished, there are problems as to whether there will be bus services, how many nights it will be open or what will happen in the long term.
 What will be the effect of this?
-It is unacceptable that the Taoiseach and Ministers launch and relaunch projects all the time but we do not know what will happen to these projects.
-I am calling on the Minister and the Taoiseach to come here to explain to us exactly what is going to happen with our capital projects going forward.
+It is unacceptable that the Taoiseach and Ministers launch and relaunch projects all the time, but we do not know what will happen to these projects.
+I am calling on the Minister and the Taoiseach to come here to explain to us exactly what is going to happen with capital projects.

 On a point of order, could we have more confidence and supply from Fianna Fáil?
-It seems to have run out.
+They seem to have run out.

 That is not a point of order.